Tŷ Mawr Country Park

 If you would like to sponsor one or more of our animals for 12 months or you would like more information about the Sponsor an Animal Scheme call us on 01978 822 780.

-The Green flag scheme started in 1996.
+The Green Flag Scheme started in 1996.
 To be eligible for green flag status sites must be freely accessible to the public and have a site management plan.

 Judging is done against the following 8 criteria:

-Winning sites are given a flag and certificate to display and are featured on the green flag website.
+Winning sites are given a flag and certificate to display and are featured on the Green Flag website.
 The award is valid for one year.

-Ty Mawr first gained the award in 2006 and has held it each year since.
+Tŷ Mawr first gained the award in 2006 and has held it each year since.

 The park is easy to locate situated five miles south of Wrexham in the village of Cefn Mawr.